 \section{The cautiousness criterion for triviality of the boundary}

 In this section we will prove the cautiousness criterion for triviality of the Poisson boundary.
-It will imply , in particular, that (under sufficient moment conditions) randoms walk on a linear group in characteristic $p$ of dimension $d \le 2$ or on a linear group in characteristic $0$ of dimension $d \le 1$ have trivial boundary.
+It will imply, in particular, that (under sufficient moment conditions) random walks on a linear group in characteristic $p$ of dimension $d \le 2$ or on a linear group in characteristic $0$ of dimension $d \le 1$ have trivial boundary.

 We start by explaining the idea of our cautiousness criterion.
-Consider the basic and well-known example of $\mathbb{Z}^2\wr \mathbb{Z}/2\mathbb{Z}$.
+Consider the basic and well-known example of $ \mathbb{Z}/2\mathbb{Z} \wr \mathbb{Z}^2$.
 There are several known arguments to explain why simple random walks on this group have trivial boundary.
-The original argument of Kaimanovich and Vershik \cite{kaimanovichvershik} uses the fact that the commutator subgroup is recurrent, considers the exit measures to this subgroup and then concludes by observing that this exit measure has trivial boundary, since the subgroup is Abelian.
+The original argument of Kaimanovich and Vershik \cite{kaimanovichvershik} uses the fact that the commutator subgroup is recurrent, considers the exit measures to this subgroup and then concludes by observing that this exit measure has trivial boundary, since the subgroup is abelian.

-We note that this argument can not be applied to many of the groups we are interested in.
-For example, in the two-dimension Baumslag group the quotient over the commutator is $\mathbb{Z}^4$, and this subgroup is transient.
+We note that this argument cannot be applied to many of the groups we are interested in.
+For example, in the two-dimensional Baumslag group, the quotient over the commutator is $\mathbb{Z}^4$, and this subgroup is transient.

 Another way to prove the triviality of the boundary for the wreath products is to observe that the entropy function is closely related to the drift of the random walk on $\mathbb{Z}^2$, and use that this drift is sublinear for recurrent random walks.
 Such estimates in general require a detailed understanding of the typical elements visited at time $t$, and we do not know in what generality a detailed description of such elements can be obtained for general group extensions.